Researcher: Justin Tung (firstname.lastname@example.org)

 IA’s applications to the foraging model include adding more realism to the model through deterministic variability as well as allowing the ecologist to select which parameters are to be uncertain, their range, or different beginning time intervals.
 The variability is important due to the stochastic nature of ecological process and IA offers an alternative to average state approximations.

-Interval Analysis and its Applications to Optimization in Behavioural Ecology, January 2002 – PDF
+Interval Analysis and its Applications to Optimization in Behavioural Ecology, January 2002 HTML or download PDF report

 |Text User Interface||Support Functions||Data Analysis||Numerical Algorithms|

 |main.m dispara.m disparafp.m disparaia.m fpOptimizeMain.m intOptimizeMain.m selectP.m selectPIA.m||gain.m gainPrime.m gawMax.m newInterval r.m rootFunc.m rootPrime.m||sa.m ga.m fpOptimize.m intOptimize.m||bisection.m intNewton.m UnitedNewtonStep.m|

 The language used in this project was Matlab version 5.3 with an add-on toolbox called INTLAB programmed by Siegfried Rump (2001).
 Refer to http://www.ti3.tu-harburg.de/~rump/intlab/index.html for additional information on the INTLAB toolbox.
 For this paper, the INTLAB toolbox was used to provide interval data structures, implementation of interval arithmetic and interval-valued functions, as well as basic functions for radius, midpoint, and intersection interval functions in Matlab.

 Hart, John C. “Ray Tracing Implicit Surfaces.”
 Notes for Advanced Surface Modeling. http://graphics.cs.uiuc.edu/~jch/cs497jch/rtis.pdf (8 Nov.
 2001).